aikopras/RSbus/extras/BasicOperation-CheckPolling.md

 The code above also shows that we may detect longer (than 12ms) periods of silence.
 Such long periods of silence means that we lost the RS-bus input signal.
 In case the signal reappears later, the feedback decoder needs to be synchronised again.

 #### Check if we are synchronised ####
 During the third check we will investigate if we counted 130 pulses during the previous cycle.
-If that is the case, things are OK and we may set the `masterIsSynchronised` flag to denote that we detected the start of a new RS-bus polling cycle.
-If we did not count 130 pulses, the decoder is not synchronised to the master station and the `masterIsSynchronised` flag should be cleared.
+If that is the case, things are OK and we may set the `rsSignalIsOK` flag to denote that we detected the start of a new RS-bus polling cycle.
+If we did not count 130 pulses, the decoder is not synchronised to the master station and the `rsSignalIsOK` flag should be cleared.
 If things are OK, the pulse counter must be reset.
 How this is done depends on the decoding mechanism being used (software, RTC or TCBx); for details see the respective .cpp files.

+## Error Handling ##
+Depending of the specific error that occurs, this library can take several error correcting actions.
+A description of these actions is given in [BasicOperation-ErrorHandling.md](BasicOperation-ErrorHandling.md).